 Psychotherapy with Tess Hunneybell

-I work with adults at many different points in life — those carrying the impact of trauma, those living with ongoing stress or emotional overwhelm, and those simply sensing that something in them wants care, space, or attention.
+I work with adults at many different points in their lives — those carrying the effects of trauma, those living with sustained stress or emotional overload, and those who sense that something within them needs care, space, or steadier attention.

-Rather than focusing on labels or diagnoses, my work meets the whole person, supporting the nervous system to settle, soften, and find its own way back toward balance.
+Rather than centring labels or diagnoses, my work meets the whole person.
+Together we create conditions where the nervous system can settle, soften, and gradually find its way back toward a felt sense of safety, choice, and balance.

 When insight isn’t enough